Agnessofia/coda22/11_quanteda_E4.md

 Lula.dfm <- dfm(lula.toc)
 ```

-A consequence of working with small texts is a lot of zeros in our matrix, resulting in a very sparse set of data.
+A consequence of working with small texts is a lot of zeros in our matrix, a very sparse data set.

 Unfortunately, due to time and processing issues we will not analyse all words in any candidates tweets, only a small sample.
 So it makes sense to sample the most frequent words: